 This 30 minute webinar about Emotion Coaching describes, why we need Emotion Coaching, what it is (and what it is not) and how to do it.

 This short 5 minute white board animation serves as an introduction to Emotion Coaching.
 It might be of interest to people who want a quick idea of what is Emotion Coaching.

-Different emotional styles - The 'Ethan' series of videos
+Different emotional styles -

 The Hand Model of the Brain

 An animated adaptation of Dr. Dan Siegel's original concept, 'The Hand Model of the Brain' is aimed at children and young people, as well as the adults who interact with them.